Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-These are some of the most common side effects of radiation for liver cancer:
+These are some of the more common short-term side effects:

 The liver is very sensitive to radiation.
-If your whole liver is treated, you may develop radiation hepatitis.
-This liver injury is caused by radiation to normal parts of the liver and limits the use of radiation therapy in this cancer.
+If a large part of your liver is treated, you may get radiation hepatitis.
+This can lead to yellowing of your skin (jaundice) and other problems.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR